exitgames/photon.custom-authentication/README.md

 ## Overview

-When using the Exit Games Photon Cloud (Realtime, PUN, Chat or Turnbased) to develop your application, you have the option of setting up custom authentication providers for your application.
+When using the Exit Games Photon Cloud (Realtime, PUN, Voice, Chat, ...) to develop your application, you have the option of setting up custom authentication providers for your application.
 This way, you are able to authenticate your users against a number of authentication providers.
 This includes a custom authentication provider, that you can build and host yourself, so that you can do authentication against e.g. your own user database.
 This repository provides sample implementations of such a service.

 You also want to have a look at the [documentation](http://doc.photonengine.com/en/realtime/current/reference/custom-authentication/) of the feature.